-This Blackberry Ginger Bellini is a festive sparkling cocktail that’s perfect for brunch or holiday parties.
+This Blackberry Bellini with Fresh Ginger is a festive sparkling cocktail that’s perfect for brunch or holiday parties.

 The best part about these bellinis is that all the work can be done ahead of time, before your guests arrive.
 The blackberry-ginger simple syrup is just that – simple.
 Mix equal parts water and sugar in a small sauce pot, throw in a handful of blackberries and some sliced up ginger, heat and stir until the sugar dissolves.
 Then, remove it from the heat, cover the pot and let it steep away for about 15 minutes.
 Afterwards, just strain the syrup, and let it chill.
 You can do this up to a week ahead of time, but if you’re making it the day of, just be sure to give yourself plenty of time so that you can get a good chill on the syrup before you plan to serve your cocktails.